nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 ### Implementation of client credentials flow
 #### The "well-known" configuration endpoint
 * To get the STS URLs for various tasks like getting public keys, fetching, validating, revoking token, verifying tokens etc., the STS provides a URL called "well-known" URL as per the OAuth 2.0 specification
 * In keycloak the well-known endpoint for a realm named "myorg" would be something like "http://localhost:8080/realms/myorg/.well-known/openid-configuration".
-The well-known URL can be found in the ealm settings page of keycloak
+The well-known URL can be found in the Realm settings page of keycloak
+*

 ## References